 I’ve been watching the Winamp/Shoutcast forums closely ever since.

-As we all know Radionomy saved Winamp & Shoutcast in January 2014 and the only progress so far is a few new releases of Shoutcast v2
+Radionomy saved Winamp & Shoutcast in January 2014 and the only progress so far has been few releases of Shoutcast v2

 When it comes to Winamp there’s been nothing just a release of 5.666 that needs patching to work properly.

 The development team at Radionomy/Shoutcast are keeping tight lipped as to when there they may be a new release.

 Although from reading the forum posts we understand it’s likely be sometime in 2018 (We’ll believe it when we see it) before a new version of Winamp is due.

 Why is it taking so long for a new version?

 We wish we had a crystal ball to be able to tell you.

 Apparently there’s still a lot of AOL code/plugins/codecs to be updated in Winamp so that’s possibly what is causing the delays.

 I just hope when they do release a new version that it’s not a huge disappointment for the core base of users.

 They won’t be happy if they piss around with it too much.

 All we do seem to know is that Radionomy will release a new version when they’re ready to do so.